poudel-bibek/poudel-bibek.github.io/content/posts/2024/1/index.md

     hidden: false # Hidden from the home in the main config, but unhide here.
 ---

+The meta lessons:
-The meta lesson: learn patterns not problems.
+- Learn patterns not problems.

-Brute force:
+- Visualize.
+Visualize.
+Visualize.
+- Think out loud.
+- Start with brute force.
+- Never assume.

+1. Comparision in Loops

-- My go-to strategy has always been to loop through the two arrays.
-However, depending on the nature of the problem (where operations between (1, 2) and (2,1) is same), one simple trick is to start the second array from current position of the first array. i.e., perform the upper triangular comparision.
+- To solve comparision based problems, first instinct is to always loop through two arrays.
+- If there is an equivariance of operations, a simple trick is to start the second array from current position of the first array. i.e., perform the upper triangular comparision (shown below):

-{{< figure src="images/1.png" attr="Photo by Aditya Telange on Unsplash" align=center link="https://unsplash.com/photos/Z0lL0okYjy0" target="_blank" >}}
+{{< figure src="images/1.png" attr="If the comparision between (1, 2) and (2,1) are the same, we can just do (1,2) in the upper triangle." align=center target="_blank" >}}

+2. Deletion in lists and dicts

 ```python {linenos=inline}
 # delete an item from a list using index